Required Knowledge and Duties of the Officials

 The Rules of the Game

-Next, you should visit the Rules of the Game page to be sure you thoroughly understand the specific responsibilities outlined above.
-You can't call a fair soccer game for players at any age level without understanding these rules.
+In order to officiate a soccer game, you must be thoroughly familiar with soccer’s rules.
+You should now visit the Rules of the Game page to be sure you thoroughly understand the specific responsibilities outlined above.
+You can’t call a fair soccer game for players at any age level without understanding these rules!